justinyoo/APICenter-Analyzer/README.md

 After logging in with the following command, you will be able to use the `azd` cli to quickly provision and deploy the application.

 ```
-# authenticate to Azure Developer CLI
+# Authenticate with Azure Developer CLI
 azd auth login

-# authenticate to Azure CLI
+# Authenticate with Azure CLI
 az login
 ```